sridharsabarish/yocto/Exercises/exercise4.md

     </details>

-1. There is a mystery recipe `xyz.bb` that has been created and this recipe is somehwere on the outer directory, can you find this recipe and do a `cat` on this recipe.
+1. There is a mystery recipe `xyz.bb` that has been created and this recipe is somehwere on the outer directory, can you find this recipe and do a `cat` on this recipe. #todo:Create this recipe.

 1. This recipe performs certain tasks, can you find the task which uses a bitbake log called BB_FATAL?